-“What are the best practices for integrating an av receiver, projector, projection screen, speakers, speaker cables together in order to create an awesome home theater system?”
+“What are the best practices for integrating an av receiver, projector, projection screen, speakers, speaker cables together to create an awesome home theater system?”

-The idea of whether or not to install your surround sound audio system yourself has come to your mind and maybe against all professional advice it has landed on deaf ears or maybe you have stubbornly decided to address this DIY home installation project by yourself.
+The idea of whether or not to install your surround sound audio system yourself has come to your mind and maybe against all professional advice it has landed on deaf ears, or perhaps you have stubbornly decided to address this DIY home installation project by yourself.

-Maybe you still have not even decided whether it would be just the surround sound system or maybe you will eventually go ahead and get the entire home theater setup since at that point installing the projector and the projection screen would be just a few more steps away.
+Maybe, you still didn’t decide whether it would be the surround sound system, or if you will eventually go ahead and get the entire home theater setup since, at that point, installing the projector and the projection screen would be just a few more steps away.

-This post is about how a surround sound system is integrated with all the additional equipment to create a home theater system that delivers the same performance as if it was installed by a professional installation company so you can evaluate all your options and define what is best for you.
+This post is about how a surround sound system is integrated with the additional equipment to create a home theater system that delivers the same performance as if a professional installation company installed it.
+So, you can evaluate all your options and define what is best for you.

-– We do not advise it but proceed at your own discretion.
+– We do not advise it but proceed at your discretion.

-Now superhero looks for a cape and go explore your sizzling home attic and find out that your attic looks more like an alien planet.
+Now superhero, look for a cape and explore your sizzling home attic and finds out that your attic looks more like an alien planet.

-That is an alien planet that has not been visited by any type of civilization and instead has been colonized by an army of rats, raccoons and other pests plus you may be wondering what’s going on with all the structured cabling that you do not even know what those cables do but you think you will figure everything out.
+That is an alien planet that has not been visited by any civilization.
+But instead, it has been colonized by an army of rats, raccoons, and other pests, plus you may be wondering what’s going on with all the structured cabling that you do not even know what those cables do.
+Still, you think you will figure everything out.

-The horrible picture of the lower part of your body hanging from the ceiling crosses your mind and you may realize that it is going to take a lot more than what you originally thought to properly install the home audio system.
+The horrible picture of the lower part of your body hanging from the ceiling crosses your mind, and you may realize that it is going to take a lot more than what you initially thought to install the home audio system properly.

-Even though your wife is already calling her girlfriends to dump on them all her frustrations since her husband never listens to her, always leaves the house projects unfinished and like always this surround sound audio installation project is going to be one of those that will be added to the “incomplete section of the to-do list”
+This surround sound installation project is going to be one of those that will be added to the “incomplete section of the to-do list.”

-Where to really start this home theater project clouds your mind.
+Where to start this home theater project clouds your mind.